recommend-games/blog/experiments/sdj_2024/candidates.md

 {{< img src="390092" size="x300" alt="Ticket to Ride Legacy: Legends of the West" >}}

+*Build train lines across the United States in a twelve-game campaign.*

 {{% game 390092 %}}Ticket to Ride Legacy: Legends of the West{{% /game %}}